 Keynote speaker Arlene Dickinson is one of Canada’s most renowned entrepreneurs and investors.
 Her keynotes draw on her experience as a judge on Dragons’ Den and CEO of powerhouse marketing firm Venture Communications, revealing everything you need to know—and do—to start, run, and grow a great business.

 Dickinson is also the CEO of Arlene Dickinson Enterprises (ADE) and YouInc.com, companies she founded in 2012 that are dedicated to serving and investing in entrepreneurs and the entrepreneurial lifestyle.
-She is best known to Canadians as one of the venture capitalists on the award-winning CBC series’ Dragons’ Den, The Big Decision, and Recipe to Riches.
+She is best known to Canadians as one of the venture capitalists on the award-winning CBC series’ Dragons’ Den (which she will return to for Season 12), The Big Decision, and Recipe to Riches.
 She is also the author of the #1 bestselling book Persuasion and the creator of the Persuasion product line that includes coffee, wine, skin care, and chocolate.
 Her new book, All In, focuses on how to thrive in the entrepreneurial lifestyle—and how to avoid its pitfalls.

 “Arlene is dynamic and energetic, the kind of person who brings a gust of air into a room and attracts notice without trying.”— Chatelaine